dividio/projectfootball/trunk/ProjectFootball/Readme.txt

 - To compile, run this script: sh build.sh

-- To play Project Football, run the followig command:
+- To play Project Football, run the following command:
 ./ProjectFootball